gmuecke/boutique-de-jus/perftest-gatling/getting-started/README.md

 Context
 ---------------
-The juice shop
+The juice shop.

-We wanna go online as soon as possible!
+We want to go online as soon as possible and sell lots of juice all over the world.

 Do we have performance issues that could hinder us from doing so?